bergkvist/pylagraph/README.md

 pip install lagraph
 ```

-This package does not contain Python bindings to the shared libraries.
+This package does not contain Python bindings for the shared libraries.

 ## Why?
 The idea of this package is to make it easier for other developers to create Python bindings for GraphBLAS/LAGraph without needing to set up their own build system for GraphBLAS/LAGraph.